apache/cordova-docs/docs/en/edge/cordova/media/media.getCurrentPosition.md

 Parameters
 ----------

-- __mediaSuccess__: The callback that is called with the current position in seconds.
+- __mediaSuccess__: The callback that is passed the current position in seconds.
-- __mediaError__: (Optional) The callback that is called if there was an error.
+- __mediaError__: (Optional) The callback to execute if an error occurs.

 Description
 -----------

-Function `media.getCurrentPosition` is an asynchronous function that returns the current position of the underlying audio file of a Media object.
-Also updates the ___position__ parameter within the Media object.
+An asynchronous function that returns the current position of the underlying audio file of a `Media` object.
+Also updates the `Media` object's `position` parameter.

 Supported Platforms
 -------------------